cinnData/PythonBootcamp/[PY-04] Functions and control statements.md

 Out[6]: 0.5
 ```

-Note that, in the definition of `g`, I have used a shorter way.
-Many programmers would prefer to make it longer, with more than one line, as I did previously for `f`.
+Note that, in the definition of `g`, we have used a shorter way.
+Many programmers would prefer to make it longer, with more than one line, as we did previously for `f`.

 ## If statements

 **Conditional logic**, operationalized through **if-then-else** commands, is ubiquitous in programming.
-You also have this in Python.
+You will also find this in Python.
 The shortest version has the following syntax:

 ```
 if condition: action